Kong/lua-resty-worker-events/README.markdown

 ----------
 `syntax: success, err = events.post_local(source, event, data)`

 The same as [post](#post) except that the event will be local to the worker process, it will not be broadcasted to other workers.
 With this method, the `data` element will not be jsonified.

-Before returning, it will call [poll](#poll) to first handle the posted event and then handle all other newly posted events.
-Check the return value to make sure it completed, see `poll`.

-The return value will be the result from `poll`.
+The return value will be `true` when the event was successfully posted or `nil + error` in case of failure.

 [Back to TOC](#table-of-contents)